-If you have a question regarding your submission, then please send an email to Educational Services at educserv@ashp.org.
+If you have a question regarding your submission, then email to Educational Services at educserv@ashp.org.
 Please include your name and the title of the submission.
 ASHP will not give out information to anyone not listed as an author on the abstract.